 - Are you at the minimum or the maximum of what you can bring?
 Remember, you have to drag your photo gear through airports, get it past airline personnel that sometimes act like sadistic gatekeepers, you have to drag it in and out of your tent or room every night, you have to be able fit it into the space you have in the vehicle without disturbing others, and more.
 Minimum is good.
 Maximum will slow you down and possibly give you problems you weren't expecting.

 Now, I don't want to discourage you from bringing what you want to bring.
-After all, for some of you Africa is a once in a lifetime trip that's pretty costly.
-But having watched a number of workshop students and fellow Africa travelers over the years, I can tell you with some certainty that more isn't better.
-Indeed, the last fellow who went way over the top in what he brought turned out to be the person who had the most gear needing to be fixed after the trip, partly because trying to drag all that into and out of the vehicles every day puts vulnerabilities into place that eventually catch up to you.
-Remember, you're bouncing around the delta in rugged vehicles, you may ford water regularly, you will encounter lots of dust, dirt, and mud, and most vehicles are open to environment when you're shooting, plus if you're always the last one dragging all your gear out to a vehicle when we want to get moving, the rest of the tour participants you're with aren't going to be thrilled by your gear collection.
+After all, for most of you Africa is a once in a lifetime trip that's pretty costly.
+Having watched a number of workshop students and fellow Africa travelers over the years, I can tell you with some certainty that more isn't better.
+Indeed, the last fellow who went way over the top in what he brought turned out to be the person who had the most gear needing to be fixed after the trip, partly because trying to drag all that into and out of the vehicles every day and having it constantly available puts vulnerabilities into place that eventually catch up to you.
+Remember, you're bouncing around the environment in rugged vehicles, you may ford water regularly, you will encounter lots of dust, dirt, and mud, and most vehicles are open to the environment when you're shooting, plus if you're always the last one dragging all your gear out to a vehicle when everyone else wants to get moving, the rest of the tour participants you're with aren't going to be thrilled by your gear collection.

 I put backup (redundancy) before minimization for a reason: you don't want to get too minimized or you risk losing shots.
 But you really do want to think through your choices and make sure you're not just bringing along stuff that you'll never use or don't want to risk.
 As with all the things I'm bringing up here, there's a right balance and a lot of ways to be out of balance on your decisions.

 - How are you going to keep everything steady?
 VR is your friend, but it's not a perfect solution.
-If you haven't read my VR article, do so remembering that you'll often be trying to get 1/500 or faster as our shutter speed.
+If you haven't read my VR article, do so remembering that you'll often be trying to get 1/500 or faster as your shutter speed while on safari.
 1/500 certainly helps, but you could be holding 10 pounds of gear: unless you've trained for that, even 1/500 might not be enough to keep a 500mm lens sharp.

 Two types of vehicles tend to be used in Africa.
 In Kenya, Tanzania, and Botswana you typically find regular Land Cruisers/Rovers with large roof openings.
 In the inexpensive tours you tend to end up in minivans with the same large roof openings.
 Let me deal with those, first.

 Beanbags should usually be brought unfilled (unless you've got the checked baggage weight allowance and don't have your beanbag filled with food materials).
-Prearrange with your tour operator to buy enough beans, rice, or other natural option that you can give to your guides afterwards as part of your tip.
-I have to be very careful with this with my workshops: we've actually wiped out the local store of commodity goods filling all our beanbags!
+Pre-arrange with your tour operator to buy enough beans, rice, or other natural option that you can give to your guides or camp crew afterwards as part of your tip.
+I have to be very careful with this with my workshops: we've actually wiped out a local store of commodity goods filling all our beanbags!
 In a pinch, you can always put a plastic trash bag liner inside your beanbag and fill it with sand or gravel.
 If you do this, make sure you tie off the liner well and take good care of your bag so that you don't puncture the liner.
 If you do, you've just added another source of dust to deal with.
+Update: Gura Gear now sells lightweight Buckwheat Hulls, which are a lightweight filler that means you can carry a filled bean bag with you to Africa.
+I’ve also found that some pet cage liners, particularly granulated cardboard, also make for a good light filler you can take with you.

 Beanbags are little tricky at the back of these vehicles, as there's a big cut-out there and sometimes two of you are using it.
 A small bean bag doesn't generally work well, but a big bean bag needs to have a clear ability to spread "legs" over a wide distance to work right.
-I sit in the front seat usually, so I absolutely have to use a bean bag most of the time, and one that can fit over the Land Cruiser's widish window opening.
-If you've got a sunroof on your personal vehicle, I suggest that you try standing on your vehicle's seat with your body out the sunroof and consider what you'd do to stabilize your long lens if you were using it in that situation.
+I sit in the front seat usually, so I absolutely have to use a bean bag most of the time, and one that can fit over the Land Cruiser's widish window opening (I also use a LL Rue Groofwin Pod from this position with great success) .
+If you've got a sunroof on your personal vehicle at home, I suggest that you try standing on your vehicle's seat with your body out the sunroof and consider what you'd do to stabilize your long lens if you were using it in that situation.
 You'll likely have more room and a better situation in the Land Cruisers, but this little test will start to tell you whether you're really prepared for this type of shooting or not.
-If you can figure out ways to stabilize your gear in your vehicle, you'll find that most of those work fine in our vehicles.
+If you can figure out ways to stabilize your gear in your personal vehicle, you'll find that most of those work fine in safari vehicles.

-In South Africa (and sometimes in other locales, as well), they tend to use vehicles where the entire top has been chopped off the Land Cruiser/Rover.
+In South Africa (and sometimes in other locales, as well, especially the high-end camps in Botswana), the operators tend to use vehicles where the entire top has been chopped off the Land Cruiser/Rover.
 There are no windows, no B or C pillar, no roof.
 Just rows of bench seats with bars in front of them.
 In these vehicles your first and about only choice is a good monopod.

 Andy Biggs designed a monopod-based system for Really Right Stuff that clamps onto the rails of these vehicles.
 It's expensive, and it's not a perfect solution, as the rails aren't necessarily where you want your camera to be when an animal is moving in relationship to vehicle (when the animal is static, you can have your driver move the vehicle so that the positioning is correct).
 Still, it's a nice thing to have around in those vehicles, especially if you're not sharing the row with three or four other people (as happens in cheap tours; most photo tours try to keep photographers down to one or two people per row, which is one reason why they're more expensive).